• Ntc

 A social media ban could adversely affect Nepal’s bandwidth consumption pattern.
 Presently, Nepal’s international bandwidth import stands at approximately 2.5 Tbps.
 A large chunk of it is consumed for web and social networks.
 This translates to domestic bandwidth, too.
 It’s said that around 10 Tbps of bandwidth is used domestically via CDN and local cache servers.
 And over 80% of it is used in surfing social networks.

-If the ban takes effect, users may resort to VPN and DNS apps to access social media.
+After the ban, users may resort to VPN and DNS apps to access social media.
 This will increase international bandwidth from 2.5 Tbps.
 Although there are risks to using VPNs and DNS setups to access restricted digital platforms, it’s a common practice among users.
 The infrastructure that’s serving 2.5 Tbps international bandwidth may not withstand the pressure to serve a higher volume of that bandwidth all of a sudden.
 The spike in international bandwidth will congest the internet traffic.
 This will affect the quality of internet use.
 Content will load much more slowly due to increased latency.

 Check out: Social Media Bill – 2081 punishment proposals and other details